Emma Johnston: Other activities

-Johnston is also a high-profile science communicator, winning the 2015 Eureka Prize for Promoting Understanding of Australian Science Research.
-She is a regular media commentator and, as co-presenter of the Foxtel/BBC television series Coast Australia. has helped take Australian marine science to an international audience.
-She also launched a Sydney Harbour cruise called Underwater Secrets' - Sydney Harbour Revealed, which focuses on scientific research into the waterway.
+Johnston was a high-profile science communicator, winning the 2015 Eureka Prize for Promoting Understanding of Australian Science Research.
+She was a regular media commentator, appearing on ABC TV's Catalyst, and was a co-presenter of the Foxtel/BBC television series Coast Australia, which helped take Australian marine science to an international audience.
+She also launched a Sydney Harbour cruise called Underwater Secrets – Sydney Harbour Revealed, which focuses on scientific research into the waterway.

-As a former president of Science & Technology Australia, Professor Johnston is also a public advocate for science and for increasing the participation of women in research.
+As a former president of Science & Technology Australia, Johnston was a public advocate for science and for increasing the participation of women in research.
+In 2016 she co-authored the chapter about coastal ecosystems in Australia's "State of the Environment" report, and in 2021 served among the chief authors.

+Personal life and death

+Johnston was married to Sam and had two children.

+She died in Melbourne on 26 December 2025, at the age of 52, due to complications associated with cancer.

 Recognition and awards

 Johnston was a 2007 winner of the Australian Institute of Policy and Science's Tall Poppy Award for her research into the effects of introduced species and contaminants on existing Australian marine species.

 In 2012, Johnston was named NSW Scientist of the Year for Excellence in Biological Sciences (Plant, Agriculture and Environment) in the NSW Science and Engineering Awards.
 (Note: "The NSW Science and Engineering Awards were initiated in 2008 to recognise and reward the State’s leading researchers in science and engineering for cutting edge work that generates economic, health, environmental or technological benefits for NSW.")

 In 2014, she won the inaugural Australian Academy of Science Nancy Millis Medal for Women in Science.
-This medal was presented to Johnston at Science at the Shine Dome on 28 May 2014.
+This medal was presented to Johnston at Science at Science at the Shine Dome on 28 May 2014.

-In 2015, Johnston won The Society for Environmental Toxicology and Chemistry AU Mid-Career Medal for excellence in scientific work in Australasia that has involved substantial environmental toxicology and chemistry.
-She is a Fellow of the Royal Society of New South Wales (FRSN).
+In 2015, Johnston won the Society for Environmental Toxicology and Chemistry AU Mid-Career Medal for excellence in scientific work in Australasia that has involved substantial environmental toxicology and chemistry.
+She was a fellow of the Royal Society of New South Wales (FRSN).

-Johnston was made an Officer of the Order of Australia (AO) in the 2018 Queen's Birthday Honours for "distinguished service to higher education, particularly to marine ecology and ecotoxicology, as an academic, researcher and administrator, and to scientific institutes."
+Johnston was made an Officer of the Order of Australia (AO) in the 2018 Queen's Birthday Honours for "distinguished service to higher education, particularly to marine ecology and ecotoxicology, as an academic, researcher and administrator, and to scientific institutes".
 In September 2018, she was named one of The Australian Financial Review's 100 Women of Influence in the Innovation category.

 In December 2018, she was awarded the Clarke Medal by the Royal Society of New South Wales.

-Johnston was elected Fellow of the Australian Academy of Technological Sciences and Engineering (FTSE) in 2019, and Fellow of the Australian Academy of Science in 2022.
+Johnston was elected a fellow of the Australian Academy of Technological Sciences and Engineering (FTSE) in 2019, and a fellow of the Australian Academy of Science in 2022.

+In recognition of her achievements, her former high school named one of its houses after her.

 Publications

-As of 2017, Johnston had published over 112 peer-reviewed works.
+During her career, Johnston published 185 peer-reviewed works.

-By early 2025, her h-index was 62.
+At the time of her death in 2025, her h-index was 65.